msalemor/sk-rag-pattern/README.md

 ### DELETE - /api/memory

-- Delete a memoery by collection and key.
+- Delete a memory by collection and key.

 ### POST - /api/findnearest